uakfdotb/ghostpp/readme.txt

 The autohost command takes three arguments: !autohost <m> <p> <n>

-1.) <m> is the maximum number of games to auto host. a.)
+1.) <m> is the maximum number of games to auto host at the same time. a.)
 This can be less than bot_maxgames, especially if you want to leave some games open for your own use. b.)
 The bot will not auto host any new games while the number of running games is <m> or greater.
 The running games do not have to be auto hosted games.
 2.) <p> is the number of players required to auto start the game.